John Southers - Head Mechanic Emeritus

 Kevin Hong, award-winning photographer based in Seattle, WA, came to visit Ken-Cliff Lanes on

 across the US and Canada, documenting small vintage bowling alleys.
 His Facebook page has a

-large following and hundreds of devoted fans.
+large following and thousands of devoted fans.
 We're honored to be included in his amazing project.

 Click the thumbnail to see the great photos he shot here!

 'Bowling Joe' Clark's blog interview with Kevin Hong, including a nice mention of Ken-Cliff Lanes!

 Our sincere thanks to Sullivan Insurance Agency, for their kind congratulations which were